What Is Global Sourcing?

 As for the North American Free Trade Agreement (NAFTA), there are many more questions than answers.
 Where do the Americans currently stand?
 What are the implications?
 Will the agreement entirely cease to exist?

 The Regional Comprehensive Economic Partnership (RCEP) is comprised of Japan, China, India, South Korea, Australia, New Zealand, and all the countries belonging to the Association of Southeast Asian Nations.
 Over the past few years, there have been ongoing negotiations that can significantly impact the apparel and textile industry in 2018.
 An improved free trade agreement can result in a more integrated regional apparel and textile supply chain among the members and reinforce the role of China, Japan, and South Korea as the main suppliers.
 This will lead to more competitive pricing and increased demand from the region.

 If you need help with global sourcing, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.